OctoBanon-Main/OctoBanon-Main/README.md

 <h2>

-- 🔭 I’m currently working on Unnamed Bot
+- 🔭 I’m currently working on Unnamed Bot.

-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++.

 - ⚡ Fun fact: I don't know what can be written here, so I will write this.

+- P.S. @FloppaSoftware idiot. xd
 </h2>